Nashville school shooter hid seven guns bought from five stores from parents

 The suspect, Audrey Hale, killed three adults and three children at The Covenant School on Monday.

-Police said on Tuesday that Hale wasn’t specifically targeting anyone at the school.
+Police said on Tuesday that Hale, who was shot and killed by officers, wasn’t specifically targeting anyone at the school.
 The motive remains unclear.
 Hale previously attended the school.

 “This school, this church building, was a target of the shooter, but we have no information at present to indicate that the shooter was specifically targeting any one of the six individuals who were murdered,” police spokesperson Don Aaron said.